lg114/RagMate/README.md

 ---

-A production-grade **Retrieval-Augmented Generation (RAG)** application that understands complex questions, retrieves relevant documents from a knowledge base, and generates accurate answers through LLM inference.
+A **Retrieval-Augmented Generation (RAG)** application that understands complex questions, retrieves relevant documents from a knowledge base, and generates accurate answers through LLM inference.
 Built for enterprise knowledge management.

 > An intelligent knowledge partner that retrieves the most relevant content from a vast document library and has it read, reasoned about, and answered by a large language model.